Pranav-Rama/M2-Robotics-Project/Readme.md

 ## How to set a move base system for creating a goal to move_base and implement the obstacles avoiding algorithm<br>
 _Objective_: Set up the move base system so that you can publish a goal to move_base and Turtlebot3 can reach that goal without colliding with obstacles.<br>
 <!--Put Your content-->
-<p align="justify"> <strong>Task 1</strong> and <strong>Task 2</strong> is regarding creating a mapping and subscribing to cmd_vel for moving the robot.
-In this <strong>task 3</strong>, we need to plan the path for the turtlebot to reach the specific goal witout hitting an obstacles through the path that the turtlebot take.
+<p align="justify"> <strong>Task 1</strong> and <strong>Task 2</strong> is regarding creating mapping and subscribing to cmd_vel for moving the robot.
+In this <strong>task 3</strong>, we need to plan the path for the turtlebot to reach the specific goal without hitting an obstacle through the path that the turtlebot takes.
 To be able to do that, we will use a ros package which <strong>move_base</strong> package. <strong>Move_base</strong> is for moving the robot to a goal pose within a given reference frame.
 The <strong>move_base</strong> package are implementing the <strong>ROS action</strong> for reaching a given the goal that is published.
 This is involving the <strong>actionlib</strong> which a a package for interfacing with preemptable tasks.
-As example, <strong>actionlib</strong> can be used for moving the base to target location, performing a laser scan and returning the resulting point cloud, detecting the handle of a door and many more.
-The <strong>move_base</strong> package is using the <strong>base_local_planner</strong> that will combines the odometry data with both global and local cost maps when planning the path for the robot to reach the goal.
-The path is computed before the robot starts moving toward the next goal and obstacles are being takes into consideration for avoiding.</p>
+For example, <strong>actionlib</strong> can be used for moving the base to the target location, performing a laser scan, and returning the resulting point cloud, detecting the handle of a door, and many more.
+The <strong>move_base</strong> package is using the <strong>base_local_planner</strong> that will combine the odometry data with both global and local cost maps when planning the path for the robot to reach the goal.
+The path is computed before the robot starts moving toward the next goal and obstacles are being taken into consideration for avoiding.</p>
 <br>

 __The Configuration Parameter for Path Planning__<br>
 <p align="justify">The <strong>move_base</strong>  node will require 5 configuration files before it can be run.
-These files is related to the cost of running into obstacles, the radius of the robot, how far into the future the path planner should look and the velocity of the robot to move.
+These files are related to the cost of running into obstacles, the radius of the robot, how far into the future the path planner should look and the velocity of the robot to move.
 The 5 configurations files which I have created for the move_base nodes are:</p>

 - <a href="t3_navigation/param/costmap_common_params_burger.yaml">costmap_common_params_burger.yaml</a> : The parameter of costamp configuration consists of turtlebot3 model burger
 - <a href="t3_navigation/param/local_costmap_params.yaml">local_costmap_params.yaml</a>: The parameter of the local area motion planning